 Throughout their corps experience, our corps members grow as leaders and learn how to ensure their impact encompasses more than academic achievement.
 Our alumni continue to effect change at all levels.
 Today we count over 500 local leaders among our program alumni serving as teachers, deans, school leaders, school system leaders, and others working in education, policy leadership roles, and social entrepreneurship.
 Our people go above and beyond to unlock the potential of historically marginalized students, empowering them for success well into the future.

 With increasing momentum behind the movement to ensure educational equity for all, Memphis is full of promise.
 To continue pushing our city forward, our goal is to attract more exceptional individuals to join our corps, develop their leadership skills, and support them in their diverse efforts to expand opportunities for all students.
 The magnitude and complexity of the change we seek will require sustained leadership both inside and outside of the current education system.

-As we consider the educational landscape in Memphis today, we are convinced that our city must be the place that fulfills Dr. King’s dreams of a day when we are “an oasis of freedom and justice”; a place that refuses to question whether some kids can achieve and others can’t, but instead demands that all do at the highest of levels.
-We must work to create an unstoppable movement focused on realizing Dr. King’s dream of equal opportunity for every citizen.
-For far too long, our community’s children of color and those in poverty have been robbed of this dream.
-We must work to foster the leadership of our kids—equipping them with the academic and life skills necessary to pick up and win the fight for equality in their own community.
-We know that only when our kids are the owners of this work will we realize our vision of an excellent education for all students.
+As we consider the educational landscape in Memphis today, we are firm in our belief that this city must be the place that fulfills Dr. King’s dreams of a day when we are “an oasis of freedom and justice;” a place that refuses to question whether some kids can achieve and others can’t, but instead demands that all do at the highest of levels.